Nursing assistant helping patient

 Pass the Exam

-Take and pass your state's CNA competency exam, which includes a written test and a skills demonstration.
+Take and pass your state's CNA competency exam, administered by Prometric, Credentia, Headmaster, or PSI depending on the state.
+The exam includes a written test plus a hands-on skills demonstration.
+Try our free CNA practice test or drill the 22 NNAAP skills.

 4